 - Advocate for increased national budgetary allocations towards accelerated development of the livestock sector by driving the transformation and realization of the commercialization of this sector by member states

-ICPALD expresses appreciation to AU-IBAR and EU for funding this activity.
+ICPALD/IGAD expresses appreciation to EU-TCF project for funding this activity.